-- procedural irregularity that affected the outcome of the matter; - new evidence that could affect the outcome of the matter was not reasonably available at the time the determination regarding responsibility or dismissal was made; and - the Title IX Coordinator, investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against either Complainants or Respondents generally, or the individual Complainant or Respondent, which affected the outcome of the matter.
+- · procedural irregularity that would change the outcome of the matter; - new evidence that would change the outcome of the matter was not reasonably available at the time the determination regarding responsibility or dismissal was made; and - the Title IX Coordinator, investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against either Complainants or Respondents generally, or the individual Complainant or Respondent, that would change the outcome of the matter.

-Appeals of the written determination made by the Decision Maker(s) must be submitted within ten (10) calendar days of receipt of the written determination.
-Appeals of the dismissal of a formal complaint, or any allegations therein, must be submitted within ten (10) calendar days of receipt of the written notification of such action.
+Appeals of the written determination made by the Decision Maker(s) must be submitted within five (5) business days of receipt of the written determination.
+Appeals of the dismissal of a formal complaint, or any allegations therein, must be submitted within five (5) business days of receipt of the written notification of such action.